awakzdev/kubernetes-docs/README.md

 kubectl expose deployment nginx --port 80
 ```

-#### 4. Apply the Nginx Ingress YAML file:
+#### 4. Apply the ingress YAML file:

 Note: This ingress structure may be applied for different services if needed.
-You may edit and reuse for different services. **Make sure you are in the root directory.**
+You may edit and reuse for different services.
 ```
+cd ingress
 kubectl apply -f ingress.yaml
 ```